 The oxygen and nitrous tanks for the anesthesia machines were still there at the time I cleaned the McKinney stuff out.
 I tried a few of them and they were empty though all were in good condition as far as I could see.
 All of the tanks had these "Civil Defense" labels cast into the top of the tank.
 The right photo above is one of the oxygen tanks.

-At left above is an old photo of a surgical station for a Model 62 PDH.
+The above left photo shows a surgical station setup for a Model 62 PDH.
 At the right in the photo is a Foregger anesthesia machine with a nitrous and oxygen tank hooked up.
 The right photo above shows the type of anesthesia apparatus used with the earlier Model 53-57 PDHs.
 It looks very similar to the later unit but it uses the smaller oxygen and nitrous tanks.
 The McKinney PDH had very few remaining surgical station pieces remaining.
 The PDH stock in Gainesville, Texas still had surgical tables, lamps, anesthesia apparatus and some other items.
 These were salvaged by the Nimitz Museum in Fredericksburg Texas for their field hospital display which I belive has long since been removed.
 See photos below.